-The practice did not have reliable systems for appropriate and safe handling of medicines.
+The practice had reliable systems for appropriate and safe handling of medicines.

 - The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
 The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
-Patients were involved in regular reviews of their medicines. - The practice did have a system for managing Medicines and Healthcare products Regulatory Agency (MHRA) alerts across the practice.
-However, action taken was not always taken in a timely manner.
-For example, the practice was unable to evidence that action had been taken before April 2018 in relation to Valproate and the MHRA had been sending out alerts for Valproate since 2015 (Valproate is used for treating epilepsy and has been associated with risks to foetal development).
+Patients were involved in regular reviews of their medicines.